 The insemination takes only a few minutes.
 A fertility specialist will place a speculum inside the vagina, insert a small catheter through the cervix into the uterine cavity, and inject the sperm through the catheter into the uterus.
 During this procedure, the patient will most likely not feel any discomfort.

-There are more differences between the two procedures than similarities, but the biggest difference is that the sperm is not injected into the egg during IUI to achieve fertilization.
+There are more differences between IUI and IVF than similarities, but the biggest difference is that the sperm is not injected into the egg during IUI to achieve fertilization.
 The fertilization is still meant to happen naturally through IUI – doctors just help to place the sperm a little closer to the egg through this process.

 Who needs IUI?